Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Directed by Anouk Whissell

-Faced with an unplanned pregnancy that shatters her career ambitions, a distressed Grace travels to Poland to an exclusive retreat for expectant women and ends up battling for her own survial as she uncovers the spa's horrifying secrets.
+Faced with an unplanned pregnancy that shatters all her career ambitions, Grace travels to Poland to an exclusive retreat for expectant mothers.
+But what starts out as an escape soon becomes a fight for survival when she discovers the spa's terrifying secret.

 Dolls